Africa has almost 4,000 new mpox cases in a week, but the wait for vaccines continues

 Africa's public health body is seeing a rapid increase in mpox cases, with almost 4,000 reported on the continent in the last week

-ABUJA, Nigeria -- Africa is seeing a rapid increase in mpox cases with nearly 4,000 reported in the past week, the continent's public health body said Tuesday as it repeated a plea for long-awaited vaccines that were due to arrive this week but will now be delayed.
+ABUJA, Nigeria -- Africa is seeing a rapid increase in mpox cases with nearly 4,000 reported in the past week, the continent's public health body said Tuesday as it repeated a plea for long-awaited vaccines whose arrival this week in the most affected country, Congo, has been delayed.

 Eighty-one deaths from mpox were reported in Africa in the past week, bringing the total cases and deaths to 22,863 and 622, respectively, Dr. Jean Kaseya, head of the Africa Centers for Disease Control and Prevention, told an online briefing.